sdi-one-foundation/auto-release-notes-action/README.md

 # auto-release-notes-action
 A composite Github Action for automatic release notes and notifications.

+A global tag will be created (see release.yml) on every release.
+This global tag will have the format of "v\<major version\>" (example: v1).
+This global tag will point to the most recent release.
+The input needs to be change upon every major version change (v1 to v2).

 Example release.yaml that uses this action:

 ## Usage